pantheon-systems/documentation/source/docs/articles/going-live.md

 If you attempt to access your live environment with a pantheon.io domain, even if you have a domain associated with the environment, the default robots.txt will be served.

-Pantheon does not allow crawlers on Dev, Test, or any branch environment.
+Pantheon does not allow crawlers on Dev, Test, or Multidev environments.
 Adding a domain to an environment other than Live will not permit crawlers to that environment.

 ## See Also